Revealing Fine-Grained Values and Opinions in Large Language Models: Reproducibility

 \subsection{Trope Extraction}

-In \S\ref{sec:method_tropes}, we describe our method for extracting trope candidates from the replies, identifying common motifs and patterns through clustering.
+In \cref{sec:method_tropes}, we describe our method for extracting trope candidates from the replies, identifying common motifs and patterns through clustering.
 However, tropes are characterized not only by their recurrence but also by their ability to justify support for or opposition to a proposition.
 Since the clustering algorithm cannot differentiate between true tropes and non-trope patterns (such as common sentences like "I disagree with the proposition"), we use an LLM to filter the trope candidates.
-Specifically, we ask Mistral-7B-Instruct-v0.2\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2}} to predict whether the candidate sentence contains any reasoning or justification.~\autoref{lst:prompt_for_filtering} details the prompt we use for filtration.
+Specifically, we ask GPT-4o-mini\footnote{\url{https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/}, version of 01 October 2024.} to predict whether the candidate sentence contains any reasoning or justification.~\autoref{lst:prompt_for_filtering} details the prompt we use for filtration.

 \lstset{style=mystyle}